COMPLEX REGIONAL PAIN SYNDROME

 The Montee Law Firm obtained a settlement of $2,750,000 for a client injured in a single vehicle accident, which resulted in complex regional pain syndrome.
 The Firm also represented her husband.

-As a result of the accident, plaintiff suffered a severe left ankle fracture.
-Plaintiff underwent multiple surgeries to her ankle including open reduction external fixation, irrigation and debridement with placement of a wound vac, and removal of the implanted hardware.
-Eight months after the accident, plaintiff complained of hypersensitive pain in her left foot and underwent a neurectomy of her personal nerve in the left calf.
-In November 2011 plaintiff underwent left ankle fusion.
+As a result of the accident, Plaintiff suffered a severe left ankle fracture.
+She underwent multiple surgeries to her ankle including open reduction external fixation, irrigation and debridement with placement of a wound vac, and removal of the implanted hardware.
+Eight months after the accident, Plaintiff complained of hypersensitive pain in her left foot and underwent a neurectomy of her personal nerve in the left calf.
+In November 2011, Plaintiff underwent left ankle fusion.

 Plaintiff also claimed that as a result of the accident she developed depression and cognitive impairments.
 Discovery in the lawsuit examined whether these issues were a result of post-concussion syndrome, chronic pain or entirely inorganic in nature.

 An IME by Defendant’s neurologist in December 2012 diagnosed plaintiff with complex regional pain syndrome type II.
 Plaintiffs’ case then focused on this diagnosis as an explanation for Plaintiff’s severe complaints of chronic pain, emotional disturbance and cognitive problems.

 Subsequent to the accident, Plaintiff continued her employment as a teacher’s aide.
 However, Plaintiff claimed that as a result of complex regional pain syndrome she would not be able to continue employment in the future and would be totally disabled as a result of the progressive nature of complex regional pain syndrome.